deekshith8900/Ai-SAAS/README.md

-This is a SAAS platform created on 27th dec
+This is a SAAS platform created on 27th dec developed by deekshith